dmgutierrez/Sarcasm-detector/README.md

 ## Dataset

-In order to train the model, the *News Headlines Dataset* which contains a large set of balanced sarcasm/Non-sarcasm headlines.
+In order to train the model, the *News Headlines Dataset* which contains a **large set of balanced sarcasm/Non-sarcasm headlines**.
 The Dataset can be downloaded from this [**Kaggle link**](https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection).

 We have included the dataset in both .csv and json format in the /resources folder.